NSLS-II-PDF/ezpit/docs/tutorial.md

 # This is for tutorial

-Necessary Precautions Before Running Python Code!!!
+Necessary Prerequisites Before Executing Python Code!!!
 ===================================================

 Installing Python and tools for writing codes